Beagles have boundless energy to keep up with and a keen sense of smell.

 They have a very gentle and even temperament which makes them a great choice for families with children.

 Beagles enjoy being part of the family as long as their needs are met.
-They’re a tolerant, affectionate breed that love to play.
-Something to note down is their love of toys, Beagles adore them, it doesn’t matter if it belongs to them, or one of the kids’.
-Generally, they’re even tempered and tolerant of most family scenarios, busy environments or excessive noise doesn’t seem to faze them.
+They’re a tolerant, affectionate breed that loves to play.
+Something to note down is their love of toys, Beagles adore them, it doesn’t matter if it belongs to them, or one of the kids.
+Generally, they’re even-tempered and tolerant of most family scenarios, busy environments or excessive noise doesn’t seem to faze them.

 They are strongly bonded to their family members which means they’re likely to struggle with being alone.